 - Blaming yourself for the loss

-Here are four questions you should ask when you’re looking for a good therapist:9
+Here are some questions you should ask when you’re looking for a good therapist:

 - Do they have experience treating what you’re experiencing?

 - How do they do their treatment (which varies by therapist)?

 - Do they have a current license in your state?

 - Do you trust and connect with the therapist (if not, find another one)?

 Keeping the memories alive